Toyonut/licenseApi/README.md

   2. `psql -a -U postgres -W -f 001createNodeUser.sql` - create the node user.
   3. `psql -a -U postgres -W-f 002createDB.sql` - create the database.
   4. `psql -d licensedata -U postgres -W -a -f 003createTable.sql` - create the table and schema in the new database.
+* you can either run a web scraper or use the json data file to set up the DB data.
-* run the scraper to pull the license data from https://choosealicense.com/.
+  1. run the scraper to pull the license data from https://choosealicense.com/.
-  1. `node tools/scraper.js` - scrapes the data and puts it into the postgres table.
+    `node tools/scraper.js` - scrapes the data and puts it into the postgres table.
+  2. The preferred way would be to run the json_to_db tool. s`node tools/json_to_db.js` - uses the json file in `data/license_info.json` to populate the database.
 * start a development server and test.
   1. `npm run dev` - start the development server on port 3000.
   2. use curl, powershell, insomnia, postman or any other tool to check it is running and sending data.